If you work with Agile teams, you’ve probably noticed that everyone seems to follow their own version of “Agile.”

 During this session, all teams present their final plan, with all the potential risks and impediments, to the group.
 If all the business owners agree to the final plan, the PI objectives are shared with everyone.

-All the identified risks and impediments in the previous session are evaluated by the ARTs under the ROAM framework.
+All the identified risks and impediments in the previous session are evaluated by the Agile Release Trains (ARTs) under the ROAM framework.

-• Owned: The risk can’t be resolved during PI planning, so one of the team takes ownership to eliminate the risk later.
+- Owned: The risk can’t be resolved during PI planning, so one of the team members takes ownership to eliminate the risk later.

-• Mitigated: Teams identify a workaround plan for risk.
+- Mitigated: Teams identify a workaround plan for the risk.

 5. Confidence vote